 - Diagnostic testing and results over the past year

 This information will provide the base to work from as you build a basic health history.
 This is also information that you will be asked to provide repeatedly if there are continued medical issues or a medical crisis.
+Apps like alska make it easy to store this information or share it with others in your care team.

 Make it known you are the person to contact in a medical emergency.